David Hobbs helped make these videos

 This video shows you how to change the oil and oil filter in your 1999 Ford F-150.
 When you change your own oil, you know that you are putting quality oil in your F-150 and that the filter is being changed too.
 Most importantly, you get a chance to look around under your F-150 for potential trouble spots.
 This video shows you the location of your oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your F-150.
 For most Fords, you can wrap an old belt around the oil filter and unscrew it by hand.
 If you can't do this, see our parts page to find a Ford F-150 oil filter wrench.
 If your F-150 is too low to the ground to access your drain plug and oil filter, be sure to use jack stands and safe jacking procedures before getting under your F-150.

 Most Fords have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your F-150.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-If your car is leaking a small amount of power steering fluid - see this video on how to fix the leak1999 Ford F-150 XLT 4.6L V8 Extended Cab Pickup (4 Door)
+Help keep your car as responsive as you are by maintaining proper power steering fluid levels1999 Ford F-150 XLT 4.6L V8 Extended Cab Pickup (4 Door)